Antarctica – Beyond the Polar Circle – Wilkins Ice Shelf – Aurora Australis – Ortelius, March 2025

 Every adventure, no matter how grand, must eventually come to an end.
 It’s now time to disembark in Ushuaia, but with memories that will accompany you wherever your next adventure lies.

-Welcome Aboard the Ortelius
+Welcome aboard the Ortelius

 The ice-strengthened vessel Ortelius is an excellent vessel for Polar expedition cruises in the Arctic and Antarctica, capable of visiting remote locations such as the Ross Sea and Franz Josef Land in the Arctic.
 Ortelius was built in Poland in 1989 and worked as a special purpose vessel for the Russian Academy of Science.